 Finally, marketers are – to a significant degree, understandably – preoccupied with managing their brands in a difficult economic climate, whilst getting to grips with a plethora of new digital and social media, a torrent of data, the arrival of artificial intelligence, etc. The more far-sighted may see, however, that these very issues are harbingers of a substantially different landscape in which their brands will have to compete in future, of which sustainability is an integral part.

-A small, but growing, number of organizations are beginning to drive sustainability considerations into the core of their business strategies and recognising the pivotal role of marketing and brands.
-Companies such as Marks & Spencer, GE and Unilever have been increasingly defining themselves in terms of sustainability over the last 10 years or so.
+A growing number of organizations are beginning to drive sustainability considerations into the core of their business strategies and recognising the pivotal role of marketing and brands.
+Companies such as Marks & Spencer, GE and Unilever have been increasingly defining themselves in terms of sustainability for over 15 years, but it is now widely being seen as “part and parcel of corporate success”.

 The second trend is the advent of brand purpose as a concept to describe those brands that have incorporated a higher purpose into their positioning (rather than seeing it as a tactical campaign).
 In many instances this is no more than an alternative badging of sustainability, and many companies that attempt it fall flat on their faces, but as well as powering the success stories of many FMCG brands owned by Unilever and Procter & Gamble, it is providing a guiding star to companies such as Starbucks.